-Sometime during the late 1920's, Ida married her third husband pianist Jesse Crump and in 1929 the couple formed a toured the U.S. with a tent show revue of their own "Raisin’ Cain".
+Sometime during the late 1920's, Ida married her third husband pianist Jesse Crump and in 1929 the couple toured the U.S. with their own tent show revue, "Raisin’ Cain".

 The show was such a success that year it became the very first production associated with the T.O.B.A. circuit to open at Harlem's famous Apollo Theater.